The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

 Hence there is still a missing bit, a missing logical reason for why things are as they are and not some other way.
-There are good arguments supporting the view that this missing bit is the connection of the Dirac equation with ``classical'' symplectic motion\footnote{We have set ``classical'' in quotes, because the symplectic group was introduced by Hermann Weyl~\cite{Weyl} in 1939 and was therefore unknown when Dirac formulated his relativistic theory of the electron.
-Though the symplectic group originally seemed to belong to the realm of classical physics, the intrinsic connection to quantum mechanics has meanwhile been elatorated in some detail; see Refs~\cite{Gosson}.}.
-The insight that quantum theory comes along with a symplectic structure is not new~\cite{Ralston1989,BB}, but it has long been ignored that the Dirac algebra itself can be derived from purely Hamiltonian (symplectic) notions, not only by analogy, but literally~\cite{qed_paper,osc_paper,lt_paper}.
+There are good arguments supporting the view that this missing bit is the connection of the Dirac equation with ``classical'' symplectic motion\footnote{We use quotes in ``classical'', because the symplectic group was introduced by Hermann Weyl~\cite{Weyl1939} in 1939 and was therefore unknown when Dirac formulated his relativistic theory of the electron.
+Though the symplectic group originally seemed to belong to the realm of classical physics, the intrinsic connection to quantum mechanics is known and has been elatorated in some detail; see Ref.~\cite{Jost1965,Ralston1989,BB,Gosson}.}.
+Though the insight that quantum theory comes along with a symplectic structure is not new, it has long been overlooked that the Dirac algebra itself can be derived from purely Hamiltonian notions, not only by analogy, but literally~\cite{qed_paper,osc_paper,lt_paper}.
+Even this is no new insight but had been understood, for instance by Kim and Noz, already fourty years ago~\cite{Kim81}: \begin{quotation} From a mathematical standpoint, special relativity is the physics of Lorentz transformation, and quantum mechanics is the physics of Fourier transformation.
+It is easy to see, if not well known, that the Lorentz boost is a symplectic transformation in the plane of longitudinal and timelike coordinates.
+In Fourier transformation, the width of the momentum distribution is inversely proportional to that of the spatial distribution.
+This is also a transformation property of the symplectic group.
+Thus, it is not unreasonable to suspect that the natural language of relativistic quantum mechanics is the symplectic group. \end{quotation}

+Dirac's algebra is not only useful to describe the geometry of Minkowski's space-time and relativistic quantum mechanics.
+The real Dirac algebra provides a general parameterization of arbitrary real $4\times 4$-matrices.
+This parameterization, however, not only matches the requirements of Lorentz covariance, it furthermore allows to derive the Minkowski metric: the real Dirac algebra provides an optimal parameterization of the Lie algebra of the symplectic group $sp(2n=4,\mathbb{R})$ which generates the full set of possible linear transformations between two canonical pairs~\cite{rdm_paper,geo_paper,stat_paper,jacobi_paper}.
+In other words: The Dirac algebra pops out of a formal analysis of classical Hamiltonian mechanics and therefore, it is {\it intrinsically} related to the notion of ensembles in classical Hamiltonian phase space.
+Hence if the partial waves that have been used in Schr\"odinger's equation are indeed points in a Hamiltonian phase space, then the dispersion relation should have it's logical origin in Hamiltonian notions.